phil-opp/blog_os/blog/content/edition-2/posts/12-async-await/index.md

 #### Future Combinators

 An alternative to waiting is to use future combinators.
-Future combinators are methods like `map` that allow chaining and combining futures together, similar to the methods in [`Iterator`].
+Future combinators are methods like `map` that allow chaining and combining futures together, similar to the methods of the [`Iterator`] trait.
 Instead of waiting on the future, these combinators return a future themselves, which applies the mapping operation on `poll`.

 [`Iterator`]: https://doc.rust-lang.org/stable/core/iter/trait.Iterator.html